jeremylt/personal_website/source/blog/research-software/ai-for-rse.rst

 Firstly, researchers have an obligation to be transparent in their reporting of methods, including the use of AI tools.
 Secondly, researchers and institutions should treat software as 'legitimate and citable' research products (similar to the `San Francisco Declaration on Research Assessment <https://sfdora.org/read>`_).
 Thirdly, researchers must not plagiarize the work of others.
-RSE must keep these practices in mind while using agentic AI and other LLM based software development tools.
+RSEs must keep these practices in mind while using agentic AI and other LLM based software development tools.

 Disclosure
 -------------------------------------------------------------------------------